sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 You have now created a URL app.

 For end users to view the app in runtime, you must assign a role to the app.
 Any end user who needs to view this app, should be a member of the role that you have assigned to the app.
 In this tutorial, we use the `Everyone` role.
+You also need to assign the app to a group so that it's visible in the Launchpad page.

 This is described in the following steps.